ni-lab/guanine/docs/scoring.rst

     print(np.round(spear*100., 4)) ## e.g. 74.XXYY

 .. note::
-    To submit your test set scores for validation, you will to include your development set results, so keep these handy when submitting predictions.
+    To submit your test set predictions for scoring, you will need to include your development set results, so keep these handy when submitting predictions.

 preventing 'hiccups'
 --------------------

-If your model is a classifier, we'd recommend trying the continuous relaxation, e.g. ``model.predict_proba`` for many ``scikit-learn`` modules.
-This prevents ``spearmanr`` from having to resolve ties, but you can also try the following:
+If your model is a classifier then measurements may be more accurate with a continuous relaxation, e.g. ``model.predict_proba`` for ``scikit-learn`` modules.
+This prevents ``spearmanr`` from having to resolve ties, but you can also use jitter:

 .. code-block::
     :caption: sensitivity analysis with jitter